 The Business, Itself

 It is certainly tempting to “take the money and run” as they say but January is a fresh start for every business.
 As such, it is the right time to take a critical look at the infrastructure of your location.

-Are there any looming maintenance or cosmetic issues that should be addressed?
-Paint and patches are small but is it time for a new roof?
+Are there looming maintenance and cosmetic issues that should be addressed?
+Fresh paint and patches are small items but is it time for a new roof?
 New fixtures?
 New technology?

-Be proactive in your next year thinking; get out ahead of things so that you aren’t beginning the year in a mess and disarray behind the 8-ball.
+Be proactive in your next year's thinking; get out ahead of things so that you aren’t beginning the year in a mess and disarray behind the 8-ball.

-Offer bonuses in the form of product not cash
+- Offer bonuses in the form of products, not cash

-Plan next year’s holiday purchases by seeing what did not sell this year and cutting back orders for next year.
+- Plan next year’s holiday purchases by seeing what did not sell this year and cutting back on orders for next year.

 See also, How To Improve Your Retail Sales During December

 While it's never fun paying bills, there is no alternative.

 In addition, every item mentioned above has had a beneficial effect on your business and contributed to your success.